tomas-ferreira/Incu2022/README.md

 # Incu2022
-Repository for Cisco Incubator's Automation Track
+## Repository for Cisco Incubator's Automation Track
+### Homework and small projects will be placed in this repository